NEDev2/BanPanel/README.md

 # BanPanel
-Ban Panel Allow You To Ban And Unban Players
+Ban Panel Allow You To Ban And Unban Players & Time Ban